Hillgrove High School: Performing Arts

-Hillgrove High School in Powder Springs, Georgia has a thriving and award-winning Performing Arts program, which includes concert band, jazz band, marching band, orchestra, and drama.
+Hillgrove High School in Powder Springs, Georgia, maintains a Performing Arts program that includes concert band, jazz band, marching band, orchestra, and drama.

 Concert Band

 The Hillgrove Wind Symphony has received national recognition.
 In 2025, the ensemble performed at the University of Georgia’s JanFest, and was invited to the 2025 Music for All National Concert Band Festival.
+The band is currently under the direction of Jeremy Lumpkin and assistant director Stephen Mattson.

 Jazz Band

 Hillgrove's Jazz Orchestra has performed at the GMEA In-Service Conference and the Essentially Ellington Festival in Nashville in 2023.
 It earned international recognition with an invitation to the 2023 Midwest Clinic.

 Marching Band

 The Hillgrove Marching Band has been active since the school opened in 2006.
 In 2019, it performed at the 75th Anniversary D-Day Parade in France.
 The band partnered with Kell High School to create "Kellgrove," achieving second place in the Fayette County Marching Band Finals with their show Ohana.

 In 2023, the band won Grand Champions at the Western Carolina University Tournament of Champions with their show Forew4rned.
-Their 2024 show, As the World Runs Dry, inspired by *Mad Max* and *Dune*, is set to premiere at BOA UAB.
+Their 2024 show, As the World Runs Dry, inspired by *Mad Max* and *Dune*, premiered at BOA UAB.
+Their 2025 show The Shape of Infinity made finals at 3 competitions.